foxydelta/ABANDONED/README.md

 Python 3 must be installed on your PC in order to be able to run this program and play the game.
 The game uses very little resources and runs directly from your PC's Terminal.

 ## Coding & Naming Conventions
+The code for this game has very deliberately been given extensive documentation in the form of comments.
+The code essentially explains itself, but the comments add additional readability and will help preserve the idea behind each block of code for posterity.
 Variables are named descriptively based on the value they hold or the process they run.
 The variables are all very English-like, which helps make the code readable, even for someone who may not be familiar with Python programming.
 The variables are all written in lowercase.
 Most of the variables are named using underscores to separate words.
 Some file names may be written in camelcase.

 ## External Services
 There are no external services for this particular project.